-We are putting the deemed values of timber that will be used to calculate maximum penalties for clear-felling of Permanent post-1989 forest into the regulations, not legislation.
+We are putting the deemed values of timber that will be used to calculate maximum penalties for clear-felling of permanent post 1989 forestry into the regulations, not legislation.
 This is necessary because the potential maximum penalty for a large forest can be extremely variable due to the kind of forest which was clear-felled, and needs the added flexibility of being included in the regulations.

-Cancellation of 63x Permanent Forest Sink Initiative (PFSI) covenants outside covenant conditions
+Cancellation of 63 Permanent Forest Sink Initiative (PFSI) covenants outside covenant conditions